Peruzal/xamarin-forms-guide/docs/ui-styles.md

 The global styles are defined in the `App` class's XAML file.
 The styles will be available to the entire application.
 The global styles can be either implicit or explicit.

-We have changed the location of the implicit style previous defined and placed the style in the application's XAML file :
+We have changed the location of the implicit style previously defined and placed the style in the application's XAML file :

 ```xml
     <Application.Resources>